The 16 Most Delicious Capitola Restaurants

-Tucked next to Santa Cruz, Capitola is a relatively small town with a big city feel.
+Tucked next to Santa Cruz, Capitola is a relatively small town with a big-city feel.
 Although it’s not close to Los Angeles or San Francisco, there’s a lot to do in Capitola Village, including eating.
-There are some world-class restaurants here, and they offer delicious dishes that will make you and your family happy.
+There are some world-class restaurants, cafes, and wine bars here, and they offer delicious dishes that will make you and your family happy.

-We’ve compiled a list of the top 16 restaurants in the city, and we’ve arranged them by price so you can make an informed decision.
+We’ve compiled a list of the top restaurants in this coastal town and we’ve arranged them by price so you can make an informed decision.
 Let’s get eating!

 Fish Lady